robhurring/dotvim/README.md

 * run `make clean` to clean any removed bundles

 ###### Updating

+*NOTE:* This will snapshot your existing plugins in case anything breaks.

 * run `make update` to update any plugins and the `.dotvim` code